 An APM solution ties many different and advanced software tools and applications together, like the Internet of Things (IoT) and artificial intelligence (AI), to improve the reliability and availability of assets, plants, equipment systems, and infrastructure.
-Tools, like IoT and AI, collect and coordinate data, integrations, visualization and analytics to continuously track the value and risks from current operations, inventories and production outputs by using real-time data.
+Tools, like IoT and AI, collect and coordinate real-time data to continuously track the value and risks from current operations, inventories, and production outputs.

 Enterprise resource planning (ERP)

 Here’s how ERP software works: every company has different business units that make it function, like accounting, human resources, and maintenance.
 ERP software takes everything these different departments do and connects them, so the entire organization has the same processes and information.

 Because there is one, central place for all data, it means an accountant, a salesperson, a maintenance technician, and a CEO can all use the system for their day-to-day activities while relying on the same information to plan, assess, and complete those activities.
 By collecting transactional data from multiple sources, ERP systems eliminate data duplication, offers data integrity, and provides a single source of truth.

 While it’s not exactly maintenance software, ERP systems are part of the larger maintenance technology ecosystem.
 It’s important for maintenance technology to be able to integrate with an ERP system to help keep accurate inventory levels, and keep your finance team in the loop.

 MES software controls all the activities occurring on the production floor, from receiving customer orders, to scheduling work, managing resources, and the actual production, to create items in the quickest, most low-cost, and high-quality way possible.
 The core functions of an MES system include data collection and acquisition, scheduling, staff and resource management, process management, performance analysis, and document management.
 The data collected by an MES allows decision-makers to understand the current settings of the factory floor and better optimize the production process.